 You don't get bumped to warrior goddess status by writing about the realness of adrenal exhaustion or how bad we all need self-care, things relevant in smashing patriarchy but not as impressive as, say, smashing windshields.

 So today I woke up thinking, "How do I slay?"
 I have mad for respect for Queen Bey, but I'm not the Amazon she is.
 I'm sensitive and cry easily.
 I worry more than I used to and have to work at relaxing.
 I've spent a lot of time on my knees praying (which rhymes with slaying) and bowing to uncontrollable circumstances.
 In fact I can't recall a more humbling period of life, maybe ever.

 This year it became obvious that saying I got this wasn't serving me anymore, and I would have to let people in, accept help, and embrace things that don't fit the strong woman archetype.

 So that's it.
-Fierce self compassion is how I slayed 2017.
+Fierce self compassion and humbling honesty is how I slayed 2017.
 Sometimes gracefully, but mostly in a state of awkward discomfort, I accept who I am when I'm not constructing a public image or branding myself as this or that.
 I listen to my body.
 I'm receptive.
 I ask for help.

 "Life is uncertainty.
 Life is change.
 Life is growth.
 So I came to know that I did not know.
 The twist is that once I surrendered 'knowing', I was free to enjoy what life presented.
 And I learned to trust more and more the process of life." -Catherine Ann Jones